witnet/witnet-rust/docs/architecture/managers/connections-manager.md

 address
 - Handle the result:
     - If error, do nothing but log it
-    - If success, create a session of `Outbound` type
+    - If success, request the creation of an `Outbound` session to the `SessionsManager`

 ```rust
 /// Method to handle the OutboundTcpConnect message